deathworlders/online/content/books/deathworlders/chapter-33-metadyskolia.md

 “Uh…” the poor Vzk’tk thus addressed watched the humans thump purposefully out the door. “...I beg your pardon fleetmaster but… *how?*”

-The door closed behind them, and Garal ran two of her hands over her scalp while the other two planted themselves on her hips---a gesture of being totally at a loss.
+The door closed behind them, and Garal ran two of her hands over her scalp while the other two planted themselves on her hips___a gesture of being totally at a loss.

 “...Contact battlefield forensics and have them send up a team to my office.
 And, find me another office to work from until mine has been sanitized and repaired.”